Father absence: Sexual behavior

 Father absence in a household can result in children (of both sexes) having earlier average ages of first sexual intercourse than those raised in father-present households.
-There is also the effect of increased rates of teenage pregnancy.
+Teenage pregnancy rates are also higher.
 Some evolutionary theories propose that early childhood is vital for encoding information that shapes future reproductive strategies in regulating physical and motivational pathways of sexual behavior.
 Conflicting and stressful parental relationships can lead children to believe that resources are limited, people are untrustworthy, and relationships are opportunistic.
 As they replicate their parents' mating-oriented reproductive behavior, they tend to have multiple sexual partners and broken relationships.
 Children implicitly and explicitly model their sexual attitudes and behaviors on their parents, and see engagement in non-marital sex as normative.
-Father's absence can be a byproduct of initial social and economic strain within the household, as violence, lack of educational opportunities, and cumulative life exposure to poverty can increase the likelihood of early sexual endeavors and pregnancy.
-The timing of first intercourse can be heritable; shorter alleles of the X-linked androgen receptor (AR) gene has been associated with aggression, impulsivity, a high number of sexual partners, divorce in males, and earlier ages of physical maturation in females.
+Father absence can be a byproduct of social and economic strain in the household, as violence, lack of educational opportunity, and cumulative life exposure to poverty can increase the likelihood of early sexual endeavors and pregnancy.
+The timing of first intercourse can be heritable; shorter alleles of the X-linked androgen receptor (AR) gene have been associated with aggression, impulsivity, high numbers of sexual partners, divorce in men, and earlier ages of physical maturation in girls.

 Mechanisms to balance father absence

 Matrilineal support

-A study in Ethiopia in 2008 found that despite being poorer overall, widowed and divorced women are on average 2.4 kg heavier than women whose children's fathers are present.
-Widowed and divorced mothers as well as their daughters are reported to have substantially improved nutritional status which could be explained by them having greater access to the mother's relatives (matrilateral kin).
+A 2008 study in Ethiopia found that despite being poorer overall, widowed and divorced women were on average 2.4 kg heavier than women whose children's fathers are present.
+Widowed and divorced mothers and their daughters had have substantially better nutritional status, which could be explained by greater access to the mother's relatives (matrilateral kin).
 Furthermore, proximity to a mother's relatives can dramatically improve female children's height for age, an indicator of good nutrition.
-Women who return to their village of birth following marital dissolution are seen to benefit from extra matrilateral kin support.
+Women who return to their village of birth after marital dissolution are seen to benefit from extra matrilateral kin support.